reframe-hpc/reframe/docs/tutorial_basics.rst

 .. literalinclude:: listings/perflogs.txt
    :language: console

-The format of this file is controlled by :js:attr:`handlers_perflog` logging configuration parameter and, by default, contains several information about the test.
+The format of this file is controlled by :attr:`~config.logging.handlers_perflog` logging configuration parameter and, by default, contains several information about the test.
 For each test, all of its performance variables are logged along with their unit, the obtained value, the reference and the lower and upper threshold.
 The default format is in CSV, so that it can be easily post-processed.
 For this reason, a header is also printed to help identify the different fields.